mautic/user-documentation/docs/channels/emails.rst

 Emails
 ######

-Mautic enables marketers to use Emails within Campaigns, to be sent directly to a group of Contacts in a Segment, or to be sent on a one-time basis.
-Emails provide a means for direct interaction with potential customers, clients, and contacts.
+Mautic enables marketers to automatically send Emails directly to a group of Contacts in a Segment by using a Campaign, or send emails on a one-time basis.
+Emails provide a means for direct interaction with potential customers, clients, and Contacts.

 Email Types
 ***********